cybertraining-dsc/sp21-599-356/project/index.md

 ## Abstract

-The forecasting of Natural Gas(NG) supply amount in South Korea is represented in this project.

-Dataset from various fields such as climate and prices of other energy resources are used as train datasets through data-preprocessing, and are trained using deep-learning methods, especially Multi-Layer Perceptron(MLP) with Long Short Term Memory(LSTM), using Tensorflow.
-The test datasets are monthly
+In this project, the Natural Gas(NG) supply amount of South Korea, which relies on imports for much of its energy sources, is forecasted using deep learning methods.
+Datasets from various fields such as weather and prices of other energy resources are used as training datasets through data-preprocessing and are trained using the multi-layer perceptron(MLP) with long short-term memory(LSTM), using Tensorflow.
+In addition, a combination of the dataset from various factors is used for training scenario-wise, and the results are compared and analyzed.

-Contents

-{{< table_of_contents >}}

 {{% /pageinfo %}}

-**Keywords:** Natural Gas, MLP with LSTM, Tensorflow, example.
+**Keywords:** Natural Gas, forecasting, MLP with LSTM, Tensorflow, various dataset.

 ## 1. Introduction